Proton

 But simply protecting your passwords isn’t enough, either.
 Login credentials are the key to your online identity, which is really what you’re protecting.
 You can always change a password, but you can’t easily change your email address or the unique behaviors and interests that Google compiles about you.

 We created Proton Pass to be more than just a password manager — it’s also an identity manager.
 We do this through features like hide-my-email aliases, which generates unique email aliases to keep your true email address safe from hackers and spam.
-Phishing(new window) is the biggest threat to your account security, so keeping your real email address private is essential.
+Phishing(nieuw venster) is the biggest threat to your account security, so keeping your real email address private is essential.

-Proton Pass is transparent about how our encryption works(new window).
-Our code is open source(new window) and regularly audited by independent security professionals, meaning anyone can verify our code functions the way we claim or read an expert’s assessment of it.
+Proton Pass is transparent about how our encryption works(nieuw venster).
+Our code is open source(nieuw venster) and regularly audited by independent security professionals, meaning anyone can verify our code functions the way we claim or read an expert’s assessment of it.

 Proton Pass’s password generator gives you more control by letting you customize your password or passphrase character length and the types of characters.
 However strong your password is, it will not protect you if it’s ever exposed through attacks like phishing or keyloggers.
 So we’ve also built a two-factor authenticator directly into Pass, allowing you to easily add a second layer of protection to each of your accounts.

 Unlike Google Password Manager, we offer standalone apps for iPhones and Android devices and extensions for the browser of your choice so that you can access your data anywhere.
 You are not locked into Google’s platform, where your privacy is at risk.
-Soon you’ll also be able to share logins and other sensitive information securely with friends, family, or colleagues.
+You can easily share logins and other sensitive information with friends, family, or colleagues securely using secure links.

-With Proton Pass, you also have the added reassurance of battle-tested end-to-end encryption(new window) that protects all your data, not just passwords.
+With Proton Pass, you also have the added reassurance of battle-tested end-to-end encryption(nieuw venster) that protects all your data, not just passwords.
 We fully encrypt all metadata, usernames, web addresses, and all data contained in the encrypted notes section on your device so that not even Proton can access it.

 What’s more, Proton Pass is the most feature-rich free password manager on the market.
 With the free plan, you get: